ntop/ntopng/doc/src/cli_options/cli_options.rst

     [--simulate-macs]                   | Simulate MACs in the traffic (debug only) [--simulate-ips] <num>              | Simulate IPs by choosing clients and servers among <num> random addresses [--limit-resources]                 | Non-essential features are disabled
-                                        | in order to save memoty and threads
+                                        | in order to save memory and threads
     [--help|-h]                         | Help